oicr-ibc/cssscl/README.rst

     $ cssscl classify --help

-For more information about cssscl please read the INSTALL.rst provided with this package.
+For more information about cssscl please read the README.rst or the INSTALL.rst provided with this package.